EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/70_how-to-find-in-kv-map.md

 ## Procedure

-Complete the following steps to delete a `person` object with a given ID from the `kv map`, and print an informative message otherwise:
+Complete the following steps to find a `person` object with a given ID:

 1. Create a new action in your contract, named `delete`, which takes as input parameters the person ID.
-2. Use the `find()` function defined for the `kv::map` type, with the give ID as parameter, to find the `person` which is to be deleted.
+2. Use the `find()` function defined for the `kv::map` type, with the give ID as parameter, to find the `person` with the given ID as unique key.
-3. If the `person` with the give ID is found use the `erase()` function defined for the `kv::map`, with the given ID as parameter, to erase the person object from the map.
-4. If the `person` with the given ID is not found print an informative error message.

-Refer to the following possible implementation to delete a `person` object from the `kv map`:
+Refer to the following possible implementation to find `person` object with a given ID as unique key:

 `smartcontract.hpp file`